 Nutrition and Health:

-It is low in calories and fats and carbohydrates and has good soluble fibre content.
+The vegetable (fruit, actually) is low in calories and fats and carbohydrates and has good soluble fibre content.
 It does not have much of dietary fibre though.
 It has been used to control cholesterol.
-It has been used along with other vegetables to control diabetes and hypertension.
+It may be able, along with other vegetables, to control diabetes and hypertension.

 Cancer and other disease fighting properties:

-The colour of purple skin varieties is due to the anthocyanin nasunin, and anti-oxidants that have potential health effects against cancer, ageing, inflammation, and neurological diseases.
+The colour of purple skin varieties is due to high levels of anthocyanin nasunin, and anti-oxidants that have potential health effects against cancer, ageing, inflammation, and neurological diseases.
+Brinjal may help reduce the risk of heart disease.

 On then to my simple and delicious Brinjal Curry with Capsicum, tomato and fresh peas!